 If you plan to hire a tiler to install tiles for you the following points should be useful.

-Remember to compare any quotes in respect to what each tiler is going to do, for example: What total area (square metres) does the quote cover?
+Remember to compare any quotes with respect to what each tiler is going to do, for example: What total area (square metres) does the quote cover?
 Over-sheeting the floor?
 Waterproof membrane?
 Silicone in the corners and perimeter?
 Is the tiler going to seal the grout or tiles?
 What surface preparation are they doing?
 All things must be compared to get an accurate assessment of the quote.
 Do not hesitate to ask why if one tiler is charging more than another, they may be doing something important that the other has left out.
 The cheapest quote may not always be the lowest cost in the long run.

 It pays to spend a little time making sure that you and your tiler both agree on exactly what is going to be done.
-The height of the tiles, any patterns to be used, where the trim is going, etc. A little communication now can save a lot of argument later.
+The height of the tiles, any patterns to be used, where the trim is going, etc. A little communication now can save a lot of arguments later.
 Which colour tile is going in which room?
 Are the borders going to be off-set or not?
 If the tiler is picking up tiles for you, have they got the correct ones?

 Don't be talked out of a decorative feature or extra rows of trims or borders just because it will be easier for the tiler.
 Decorative trims and borders often make the biggest impact and can be the difference between an average looking job and a spectacular one.
 The tiler will only do the job once but you will see the finished product every day.
-If it takes a little longer or costs a little more in the end you will be happier with what you really want.
+If it takes a little longer or costs a little more, in the end, you will be happier with what you really want.
 You only get one chance to do it right.

 If you have a small job it may save you money to get the job done on a charge up basis.
 It can be difficult for tilers, especially during busy periods, to find the time to quote on small jobs.
-If you choose your tile and have it on site the tiler may be able to fit those smaller jobs in around other work and save you a long wait.
+If you choose your tile and have it on-site the tiler may be able to fit those smaller jobs in around other work and save you a long wait.